qutcode/Club-Stuff/Expression of Interest to Affiliate Form.md

-# This form relates to officially Starting a New Club
+# Starting a New Club

 ## Preface